Disorder, entropy and harmonic functions: Introduction

-\paragraph{Linearly growing functions.} In the special case of environments which are modifications of $\Z^d$, we can compare the dimension of harmonic functions with a prescribed growth to the dimension of harmonic functions on $\Z^d$.
+In the special case of environments which are modifications of $\Z^d$, we can compare the dimension of harmonic functions with a prescribed growth to the dimension of harmonic functions on $\Z^d$.
 The simplest perturbation of $\Z^d$ is the supercritical cluster of percolation.
-We prove the following theorem:
+We prove the following theorem.

-\begin{theorem} For $p>p_c(d)$, let $\omega$ be the unique infinite component of percolation on $\Z^d$.
+\begin{theorem} Let $d \geq2$.
+For $p>p_c(d)$, let $\omega$ be the unique infinite component of percolation on $\Z^d$.
 Then, the dimension of the vector space of harmonic functions with growth at most linear on $\omega$ is equal to $d+1$ almost surely. \end{theorem}

-This theorem must be understood as a first step towards a bigger goal, which would be to compute the dimension of all spaces with prescribed growth.
+This theorem must be understood as a first step toward a bigger goal, which would be to compute the dimension of all spaces of harmonic functions with prescribed (polynomial) growth.

-The properties of the supercritical percolation cluster that we harness in this proof are quite general.
-First we use the $d$-dimensional volume growth and the Poincar\'e inequality \PW, proved (in stronger form) by Barlow \cite{B04}, as well as the Gaussian bounds which Barlow concludes from these.
-But the main ingredient of the proof is an invariance principle \cite{SS04, BB07, MP07}.
+The properties of the supercritical percolation cluster used in this proof are quite general: the $d$-dimensional volume growth and the Poincar\'e inequality $(P)_{\omega}$ proved (in stronger form) by Barlow \cite{B04} as well as the Gaussian bounds which Barlow concludes from these, and an invariance principle \cite{SS04,BB07,MP07}.
 All these properties witness the close relation between macroscopic properties of the supercritical percolation cluster and $\mathbb R^d$.
-In some sense, it confirms the fact that this cluster is an approximation of $\Z^d$.
+In some sense, it confirms the heuristic that this cluster is an approximation of $\Z^d$.